braverymedia/braveryweb/episodes/avoiding-procurement-blues.md

 ---
 title: Avoiding the Procurement Blues
-description: Help your institution avoid the procurement blues by first evaluating the UX for any potential tools, software, or CMSs, so your staff won't stumble after implementation.
+description: Help your institution avoid the procurement blues by first evaluating the UX of any potential tools, software, or CMSs, so your staff won't stumble after implementation.
 episode: 4
 slug: avoiding-procurement-blues